 - 2) Retention of the qualification over a determined performance duration, with testing required every two years; and

 - 3) Overall quality conformance of the coating under these conditions, testing required every year.

 Military-grade systems and ruggedized products benefit from adhering to IPC-CC-830 standards.

 IPC Standards present achievable, easily recognized benchmarks for the assembly and production requirements of electronic circuits, components and equipment.
-For conformal coating, the two most important are:
+The two most important IPC standards for conformal coating are:

 - IPC A 610 Acceptability of Electronic Assemblies Standard, currently the most widely used IPC-standard for consumer and high reliability printed wiring assemblies.
 It contains valuable, but limited, criteria for conformal coating applications.